ncatlab/nlab-content/pages/395.md

 The way the proof of this lemma works, one sees that this really arises in the wider context of computing [[homotopy limit]]s in $C$.
-Therefore we split the proof in two steps that are useful in their own right.
+Therefore we split the proof in two steps that are useful in their own right and will be taken up in the next section on homotopy limits.

 +-- {: .un_defn}
 ###### Definition